-Eating a lot of dates and other dried fruits is around 3000 calories per pound as opposed to the regular water-rich fruits which are around 300 calories per pound.
+Eating a lot of dates and other dried fruits is around 3000 calories per pound as opposed to the regular water-rich fruits, which are about 300 calories per pound.
 That is a huge burst of sugar to the sensitive brain.

 How to get rid of junk food cravings with mindful eating

 Eat slowly without distraction from tv, music, reading, checking your email, playing games on your phone, texting, talking on the phone.
-Get full satisfaction out of all the flavors.
-This is hard to do at first but it becomes very enjoyable and you find yourself eating less after a few weeks.
+Get satisfaction out of all the flavors.
+This is hard to do at first, but it becomes gratifying, and you find yourself eating less after a few weeks.

 Wait for the food to go into the stomach before you put the next bite of food in your mouth.
-This way you are really tasting your food fully and experiencing each bite and giving your body time to assimilate.
+This way, you are really tasting your food thoroughly and experiencing each bite, and giving your body time to assimilate.

-Eat about 2 handfuls of food, enough to fill the stomach about two-thirds of the way full and allow room for digestion. if you still feel hungry wait five minutes to see if it is real hunger or it may just be a habit to have seconds.
+Eat about two handfuls of food, enough to fill the stomach about two-thirds of the way full and allow room for digestion.
+If you still feel hungry, wait five minutes to see if it is real hunger or it may just be a habit to have seconds.

-Overweight people are not getting full satisfaction from food, so they need hyper flavorful food.
-It’s a vicious cycle. you become exposed to hyper-palatable foods as a child with very little real whole foods and this messes up your pallet, so you can’t enjoy the delicate flavors of natural foods.
-Eating real foods is not satisfying at first but your taste buds grow in new every two weeks so after a while you will enjoy natural flavors.
+Overweight people are not getting satisfaction from food, so they need hyper-flavorful food.
+It’s a vicious cycle.
+You become exposed to hyper-palatable foods as a child with minimal real whole foods, and this messes up your pallet, so you can’t enjoy the delicate flavors of natural foods.
+Eating real foods is not satisfying at first, but your taste buds grow in newly every two weeks, so after a while, you will enjoy natural flavors.

-Allow about 4 to 6 hours between each meal so that the stomach is completely empty each time you eat. this will vary from person to person. in our culture there is food everywhere all the time, at meetings at meals, at movies, on street corners we snack constantly and so we need more exciting flavors to make the food palatable because we are not truly hungry.
+Allow about 4 to 6 hours between each meal so that the stomach is completely empty each time you eat.
+This will vary from person to person.
+In our culture, there is food everywhere all the time, at meetings at meals, at movies, on street corners.
+We snack regularly, and so we need more exciting flavors to make the food palatable because we are not truly hungry.

-Once you allow yourself to become hungry between meals and have all the flavors available at each meal and fully enjoy each bite you will not crave more food and you will naturally start to eat less. you will have a more delicate pallet and find yourself satisfied with less food.
+Once you allow yourself to become hungry between meals and thoroughly enjoy each bite you will not crave more food, and you will naturally start to eat less. you will have a more delicate pallet and find yourself satisfied with less food.

 Why whole foods are best for humans